Chronic headaches, migraines, and neck pain

 Again, the researchers point to system suppression, at least in these papers attempts are made to get away from pharmaceutical management of chronic headache and do seek to find the problems of headache routed in neck pain and instability and muscle spasm.

-In the third study from doctors at University of São Paulo in Brazil, researchers concluded: “We cannot assume that physical therapy promotes additional improvement in migraine treatment; however, it can increase the cervical pressure pain threshold, anticipate clinically relevant changes, and enhance patient satisfaction.”3
+In the fourth study from doctors at University of São Paulo in Brazil, researchers concluded: “We cannot assume that physical therapy promotes additional improvement in migraine treatment; however, it can increase the cervical pressure pain threshold, anticipate clinically relevant changes, and enhance patient satisfaction.”4

 - Quick summary: Why increase pain threshold?
 Why not get rid of headache pain?

-Lastly, the fourth paper doctors examined the 4th phase of a migraine cycle – The migraine postdrome – that is the physical aftermath after the migraine episode has dissipated.
+Lastly, the fifth paper doctors examined the 4th phase of a migraine cycle – The migraine postdrome – that is the physical aftermath after the migraine episode has dissipated.
 In this study of 120 patients, 81% reported at least one non-headache symptom in the postdrome.

 Postdrome symptoms, in order of frequency, included feeling tired/weary and having difficulty concentrating and stiff neck.
-Many patients also reported a mild residual head discomfort.4
+Many patients also reported a mild residual head discomfort.(5)